 Two United States Federal Laws primarily protect the rights of people with support animals.
 Although the rights are not as expansive as those granted to Service Animals, there are still two very important points to be aware of.

 - Traveling With Your Cat – The Air Carrier Access Act ensures that people are able to fly with their Emotional Support Cat without having to pay additional fees.
-The airlines do require that they be informed in advance and that a recent (less than one-year-old) ESA letter of the Emotional Support Cat is provided as well.
+The airlines do require that they are informed in advance and that a recent (less than one-year-old) ESA letter of the Emotional Support Cat is provided as well.
 Some airlines, such as Delta and United Airlines, now request additional forms so make sure you read our Airline ESA and Pet policy pages to stay updated with the requirements!

 - Living With Your Cat – The Fair Housing Act ensures that an individual requiring an Emotional Support Cat will be allowed to live with their animal.
 Furthermore, it prevents landlords and rental companies from being able to charge pet fees or deposits.